 - Brake Inspections: Your brakes are like the emergency brakes on a roller coaster.
 They need to be in top shape to ensure you can stop safely.
 Inspect the brake system, including the brake fluid, brake linings, rotors, and brake pads, annually.
 The lifespan of brake pads largely depends on your driving style, so it’s crucial to check them regularly.

 - Battery Checks: Your car battery is like the heart of your vehicle.
 It needs to be in good condition to keep everything running smoothly.
-Start checking your battery performance when it’s three years old.
+Start checking your battery when it’s three years old.
 Test it twice a year at an auto parts store to ensure it’s functioning properly.
 A dead battery can leave you stranded, so it’s better to catch any issues early.

 Common Repairs